firefrost91/SimpliSmart-backend-assessment/README.md

 ### 7. You are ready to go!
 Try hitting the APIs using the Postman collection (apis-v1-collection.json) or any other API client of your choice.

+Note: Make sure to use JWT authentication tokens while hitting protected endpoints on Postman